sigstore/cosign/doc/cosign.md

 * [cosign generate](cosign_generate.md)	 - Generates (unsigned) signature payloads from the supplied container image.
 * [cosign generate-key-pair](cosign_generate-key-pair.md)	 - Generates a key-pair.
 * [cosign initialize](cosign_initialize.md)	 - Initializes SigStore root to retrieve trusted certificate and key targets for verification.
+* [cosign load](cosign_load.md)	 - Load a signed image on disk to a remote registry
 * [cosign manifest](cosign_manifest.md)	 - Provides utilities for discovering images in and performing operations on Kubernetes manifests
 * [cosign piv-tool](cosign_piv-tool.md)	 - Provides utilities for managing a hardware token
 * [cosign pkcs11-tool](cosign_pkcs11-tool.md)	 - Provides utilities for retrieving information from a PKCS11 token.
 * [cosign policy](cosign_policy.md)	 - subcommand to manage a keyless policy.
 * [cosign public-key](cosign_public-key.md)	 - Gets a public key from the key-pair.
+* [cosign save](cosign_save.md)	 - Save the container image and associated signatures to disk at the specified directory.
 * [cosign sign](cosign_sign.md)	 - Sign the supplied container image.
 * [cosign sign-blob](cosign_sign-blob.md)	 - Sign the supplied blob, outputting the base64-encoded signature to stdout.
 * [cosign triangulate](cosign_triangulate.md)	 - Outputs the located cosign image reference.
 This is the location cosign stores the specified artifact type.